I FIXED a smile. It felt lean. "Well, I guess, at least you're getting the right treatment now."

 A spark came to Ginny's eyes and she indicated I should come closer, dropping her voice so it would not carry beyond the curtain.

-"They all seem pretty nice," she said, "but you should see this one lady they brought in after lunch.
+"They all seem pretty nice," she said, "but you should have seen this one lady they brought in after lunch.
 I’m telling you, rouuuggh with a capital R. She'd fallen out of a car, drunk, and then - get this - been run over.”

 My mouth dropped.